Frequently Asked Questions

 How will I feel after my procedure?

-After your procedure, you will probably have a slightly dry mouth and feel drowsy, gassy and hungry.
-The dry mouth and drowsiness are from the sedation.
-They will gradually wear off.
-The gassiness is from the puffs of air that are put into the digestive tract during the endoscopic procedure.
-This helps your doctor see inside your stomach or colon.
+After your procedure, you will probably have a slightly dry mouth and feel drowsy, gassy, crampy and hungry.
+The dry mouth and drowsiness are caused by the sedation, and the symptoms will gradually wear off.
+The gassiness is a result of puffs of air that are introduced into the digestive tract during the endoscopic procedure to help your doctor examine the inside your stomach or colon.
 Most of the air is removed before the procedure ends, but some of it just has to pass naturally.
+Don't be surprised when you feel a small tube inside your rectum in the recovery room.
+This is inserted to facilitate the passage of air to reduce abdominal discomfort.
+The tube will be removed before you get dressed.

 How soon will I be able to eat after my test?

 As soon as you wake up, our nurse will offer you some juice.
-After you go home, you can have a light breakfast or lunch.
-Eat whatever you feel like.
-Just go slow at first and use some common sense.
+After you get home, you can have a light breakfast or lunch of whatever you feel like.
+Just go slow at first and use some common sense. ((why?))

 Why can't I go to a restaurant after my procedure?

-Because of the sedation, you must NOT go out to eat, but eat at home.
-You may stop at a take-out on the way home as long as you remain in the car.
+Because of having been sedated, you must NOT go out to eat, go home to eat.
+You may stop at a take-out on the way as long as you remain in the car.

 Can I drink wine or beer after the procedure?

-No. This is dangerous since you will have received narcotics and sedatives during your procedure.
-You must not mix alcohol and these medications.
+No. Since you will have received narcotics and sedatives during your procedure, mixing alcohol and these medications is dangerous.
+You may drink alcohol the following day.

 Why do I need to bring a driver for my endoscopic appointment?
 Does he or she have to stay the whole time I am there?

 Endoscopic examinations such as colonoscopy and gastroscopy require sedation.
-The sedation is to promote comfort to the patient, but will make the patient groggy for several hours, and slow reflexes for up to 12 hours.
+The sedation is to relax the patient, but will cause grogginess for several hours, and slow reflexes for up to 12 hours.
 This is why you cannot drive your car or perform activities that require quick reflexes until the following morning.
 It is necessary for you to come with a friend or family member who can safely drive you home after your test is over.
-We ask that your driver come with you and stay the entire time you are at our center.
-This makes them available for questions and allows the doctor to meet with them in the recovery room after your test to explain the results.
+We recommend that your driver stays for the entire time you are being treated at our center.
+It helps us for them to be available to answer questions, and allows the doctor to explain your test results in the recovery room.
 If you arrive without an escort, your procedure will be rescheduled.

 How soon can I return to work after my test?